mp3096/dirsize_Analyzer/README.md

 # Directory Size Analyzer

-The Directory Size Analyzer is a PowerShell script that analyzes the size of a directory and its subdirectories.
+The Directory Size Analyzer is a (PowerShell,ruby, bash) script that analyzes the size of a directory and its subdirectories.
 It provides information about the total size, number of files, and number of subdirectories in the specified directory.

 ## Features